 Building care infrastructure and economic equity

-“One of the primary reasons I am such an advocate for universal childcare is that [I believe that] no matter where you move in this country, if you want to start a family, you know that there will be a way for you to have childcare that's kicking in at 6 months, leading into preschool, and then [into the] public education system.
+“This is one of the primary reasons I am such an advocate for universal childcare, capping it at $10 a day.
+My vision for this is that…no matter where you move in this country, if you want to start a family, you know that there will be a way for you to have childcare that's kicking in at 6 months, leading into preschool, and then [the] public education system.
 We've done this with public education.
 You can move anywhere in our country, and your kid will go to school.
-I think that's how we need to be thinking about childcare, and I believe that if we fund this through Congress for even 2 years, for that third year of renewal, the first people in line to get it renewed will be the Chamber of Commerce and business interests.
-Creating this childcare system will have freed up so much good labor, - - people that want to work, I think, to me, it's something that we can very easily turn into a norm, the way that we do Medicare and public education.”
+I think that's how we need to be thinking about childcare, and I believe that if we fund this through Congress for even 2 years, for that third year of renewal, the first people in line to get it renewed will be the Chamber of Commerce and business interests, because creating this childcare system will have freed up so much good labor, people that want to work, and so I think, to me, it's something that we can very easily turn into a norm, the way that we do Medicare and public education.”

 Ensuring reproductive and gender-specific healthcare